-If it would be more natural in your language, instead of the abstract noun declaration, you could use a verb here.
+If your language does not use an abstract noun for the idea behind the word declaration, you could express the same idea with a verbal form.
 Alternate translation: "Yahweh declares this to you."
 (See: Abstract Nouns)

 - like the eagle - Yahweh